Dick Gregory: Vegetarianism and animal rights

 Gregory became a vegetarian and fasting activist in 1965 "based on the philosophy of nonviolence practiced during the Civil Rights Movement."
-His 1973 book, Dick Gregory's Natural Diet For Folks Who Eat: Cookin' With Mother Nature, outlined how fasting and going vegetarian led to dramatic weight loss.
+His 1973 book, Dick Gregory's Natural Diet For Folks Who Eat: Cookin' with Mother Nature, outlined how fasting and eating vegetarian led to dramatic weight loss.
 He developed a diet drink called Bahamian Diet Nutritional Drink and went on TV shows to advocate his diet to help the morbidly obese.
 He wrote the introduction to Viktoras Kulvinskas' book Survival into the 21st Century.
 A talk he gave at Amherst College in 1986 inspired Tracye McQuirter to become a vegan activist.

 In 1984, he founded Health Enterprises, Inc., a company that distributed weight-loss products.
 With this company, Gregory made efforts to improve the life expectancy of African Americans, which he believed was being hindered by poor nutrition and drug and alcohol abuse.
-In 1985, Gregory introduced the Slim-Safe Bahamian Diet, a powdered diet mix.
+In 1985, Gregory introduced the Slim-Safe Bahamian Diet, a powdered diet compound.
 He launched the weight-loss powder at the Whole Life Expo in Boston under the slogan "It's cool to be healthy."
-The diet mix, if drunk three times a day, was said to provide rapid weight loss.
+The diet compound, if drunk three times a day, was said to prompt rapid weight loss.
 Gregory received a multimillion-dollar distribution contract to retail the diet.

 In 1985, the Ethiopian government adopted, to reported success, Gregory's formula to combat malnutrition during a period of famine in the country.
 Gregory's clients included Muhammad Ali.
+In 1987, he helped Walter Hudson, then the fattest person alive, lose nearly 680 lb in the span of one year.

 In 2003, Gregory and Cornel West wrote letters on behalf of People for the Ethical Treatment of Animals (PETA) to Kentucky Fried Chicken's CEO, asking that the company improve its animal-handling procedures.

 Gregory saw civil rights and animal rights as intrinsically linked, once stating, "Because I'm a civil rights activist, I am also an animal rights activist.
 Animals and humans suffer and die alike.
 Violence causes the same pain, the same spilling of blood, the same stench of death, the same arrogant, cruel and vicious taking of life.
 We shouldn't be a part of it."